joelwebb/octoFLU/README.md

 ## Usage

 ```
-Double click the executable file "OctoFLU_Gui.exe" and select the input fasta file, along with a directory to hold the output.
+Double click the executable shortcut "OctoFLU_Gui" and select the input fasta file, along with a directory to hold the output.
 ```

 ## Installation